Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-\textbf{\textit{Constraining the mass ratio and spins of the progenitor SMBHs:}} To constrain the mass ratio $q$, the dimensionless spin magnitudes $\chi_{1,2}$, and the spin-orientation angles $\{\theta_1,\theta_2,\phi_1,\phi_2\}$ of the progenitor SMBHs, we construct a grid of $500{,}000$ binary configurations.
-We sample these configurations uniformly in the ranges $q \in [1,10]$ and $|\chi_{1,2}| \in [0,1]$.
+\textbf{\textit{Constraining the mass ratio and spins of the progenitor SMBHs:}} To constrain the mass ratio $q$, the dimensionless spin magnitudes $\chi_{1,2}$, and the spin-orientation angles $\{\theta_1,\theta_2,\phi_1,\phi_2\}$ of the progenitor SMBHs, we use Monte Carlo forward modeling with rejection sampling.
+Because the kick velocity forward model is extremely cheap and the parameter space is low-dimensional, rejection sampling gives independent accepted samples without burn-in or autocorrelation concerns.
+We draw $500{,}000$ binary configurations, sufficient for convergence of the inferred distributions, uniformly in the ranges $q \in [1,10]$ and $|\chi_{1,2}| \in [0,1]$.
 For the \NRSur{} model, we restrict to $q \in [1,6]$ because its extrapolation beyond this range is unreliable~\cite{Islam:2025drw,Varma:2019csw}.
 Spin-orientation angles are drawn isotropically, i.e., $\cos\theta_{1,2}$ uniformly in $[-1,1]$ and $\phi_{1,2}$ uniformly in $[0,2\pi]$.
 For each sampled binary, we compute three remnant quantities: the ratio of final to initial mass $m_f/m_i$, the final dimensionless spin magnitude $\chi_f$, and the recoil (kick) velocity $v_f$.
 These distributions constitute our \emph{prior}.
 We then select only those configurations whose kick velocities fall within the observed runaway-SMBH velocity range, $v_{\rm BH} = 954^{+110}_{-126}\,\mathrm{km\,s^{-1}}$.
-The surviving configurations define our \emph{posterior}.
-We discuss the robustness of this approach in the supplemental material.
+The surviving configurations define the accepted distribution; we refer to this conditional distribution as the \emph{posterior} for brevity.
+We discuss the robustness of this approach in the Supplemental Material.
 We find that approximately $7\%$ of the prior yields a recoil velocity of at least $828~\mathrm{km\,s^{-1}}$ (the lower limit for RBH-1) when \gwModel{} is used.
-This fraction increases to $\sim 11.4\%$ and $\sim 15\%$ when using \HLZ{} and \NRSur{} respectively.
+This fraction increases to $\sim 11.4\%$ and $\sim 15\%$ when using \HLZ{} and \NRSur{}, respectively.